Am I eligible?

 - Time to write – such as taking time off from freelance or other paid work in order to write.

-- Basic living costs – the fund can be used for rent, utilities, childcare costs etc. while you are writing
+- Basic living costs – the fund can be used for rent, utilities, childcare or other carer costs etc. while you are writing.

-- Research trips – any location or archival research.
+- Research trips – any location or archival research including subscriptions to online archives or journals.

 If you are unsure about your plans for funding please get in touch with us at firstname.lastname@example.org and we’ll be happy to discuss the specifics of your application with you.